Four messages regarding COVID-19 & pediatric endocrinology

 A reassuring note:

 The healthcare community is learning more about the effects of COVID-19 on specific patients.
 You may have read that diabetes is a risk factor for severe COVID-19.
 Please know however that this data regards adults, mainly older adults.
 On March 25th, our European colleagues reported their impression that pediatric-aged patients with diabetes are not at increased risk of severe COVID-19.
 Likewise, initial data reports from the US have not mentioned diabetes as a pediatric-aged risk factor.
 On May 29, a peer-reviewed French scientific article reported similar findings.
 See this blog post for more details.
 It would be reasonable to assume the same is likely true for pediatric-aged patients with various endocrine disease, though we have yet to see any data.
 In any case, it remains important to be careful with your diabetes and endocrine medications.
-For youth with diabetes, aim to control your blood sugars as best possible, make sure to take your long-acting insulin / keep you insulin pump in good working order.
+For youth with diabetes, aim to control your blood sugars as best possible, make sure to take your long-acting insulin / keep your insulin pump in good working order.
+The reason to keep your blood sugars in range as best possible is that persons with diabetes have a higher risk of needing to be hospitalized with COVID if their blood sugar have been running higher (see our review of this data).
 For youth with adrenal insufficiency, make sure to take your prescribed hydrocortisone or other steroids, and give stress dose steroids if ill etc as instructed.
 Keep your prescriptions up.
 Be sure to minimize exposures, practice social distancing, frequent hand washing, etc. See our hospital COVID-19 website for additional information.

 COVID-19 increases risk of DKA: